shubhamV123/react-resume-builder/README.md

 ### TODO

-- [] Add another version template
+- [ ] Add another version template
-- [] Create website so user directly can play with configs
+- [x] Create website based config so that user can directly play with tools
-- [] Added proptypes or flow/ts
+- [ ] Added proptypes or flow/ts
-- [] Add pdf button to download resume directly
+- [x] Add pdf button to download resume directly
-- [] Improve readme doc
+- [ ] Improve readme doc
+- [ ] Current code is raw one.
+Refactor it
+- [ ] Add workflow to auto approve dependabot request

 ### REFERENCE: